 A reading disability resulting from organic dysfunction is one of the disability categories included in the Library of Congress regulations that establish eligibility for specialized formats under the Chafee Amendment of copyright law.
 To be eligible, an individual must have a reading disability that is organic in nature (i.e., physically-based) and of sufficient severity to prevent reading regular or standard printed material in a normal manner.
 The disability must be certified by a competent authority—in this case, a doctor of medicine who may consult with colleagues in associated disciplines.

-NLS Factsheet on Talking Books and Reading Disabilities
+NLS Information on Talking Books and Reading Disabilities

 PALM Initiative (Purchase Accessible Learning Materials)